The 7 Rewrites

 Where lived experience becomes collective insight.

-Gathers real stories from the public capturing how the old rules show up in practice and how people are pushing back.
+Gathers real stories from the public, capturing how the old rules show up in practice and how people are pushing back.

 Surfaces patterns and becomes a